kwindrem/SetupHelper/ReadMe.md

 By far, the easiest way to install SetupHelper is the "blind install" which requires no command-line interaction.

-1. Download `venus-data.tgz` from the SetupHelper GitHub [repo](https://github.com/kwindrem/SetupHelper/raw/main/venus-data.tgz).
+1. Download `venus-data-SetupHelperInstall.tgz` from the SetupHelper GitHub [repo](https://github.com/kwindrem/SetupHelper/raw/main/venus-data-SetupHelperInstall.tgz).
 > [!NOTE]
 > Mac OS and Safari are set by default to unzip packages.
 > The Open "safe" files after downloading (bottom of Safari Preferences General)